 - Retirement Plan Loans: Borrowing from your retirement can be tricky.
 Certain retirement plans don’t allow for loans and withdrawing any amount of money can result in penalties and additional taxes that will put you further in debt.
 Other plans do allow for retirement loans, but you will wind up missing the interest you could be earning on that money.
 Also, there may be fees involved in taking out a loan on a 401(k) or a 403(b) plan.
 Another loss to consider: when you are able to pay back your retirement loan, you may not recoup the lost interest.

 Not every option for consolidating your debt will be the right one for your financial situation.
-In getting control over your debt, it may even turn out that there are alternatives you never considered.
-AmOne’s free service can help you with understanding all of the advantages and disadvantages of debt consolidation and all available solutions.
+In getting control over your debt, it may even turn out that there are debt consolidation programs you never considered.
+AmOne’s free service can help you with understanding all of the advantages and disadvantages of debt consolidation and all available debt consolidation programs.
 You can call AmOne toll-free at 1-800-781-5187 to speak with one of our knowledgeable financial search specialists.
-You can also complete our simple, online debt consolidation loan form so we can instantly match up you with the best debt solution for your financial needs.
+You can also complete our simple, online debt consolidation loan form so we can instantly match up you with the best debt consolidation program for your financial needs.